Morningbell

 Morningbell is a psychedelic rock band based in Gainesville, Florida.
 The band was formed in 2000 by brothers Travis Atria (vocals, guitar, lyricist) and Eric Atria (bass guitar, theremin, backing vocals).
 Stacie Thrushman/Atria (keyboard) joined the band in late 2001, while Chris Hillman (drums) was recruited in 2007 as the band's 6th drummer.

 History

 In 2000, brothers Eric and Travis Atria decided to form a band while attending the University of Miami.
 The two sought out Devon Bergman on drums and Chris Hallman on keyboards.
 Initially started under the name "Jerry Walks the Plank," the band quickly changed to "Future Feels Good" (a reference from explodingdog.com).
 The band played regularly around the Miami area, yet after a year parted ways with Bergman and Hallman who went on to pursue other projects.
 They were replaced by Masatoshi Enomoto on drums and Stacie Thrushman on keyboards.

 Dissatisfied with the Miami music scene, the band relocated to Gainesville in 2003 and began work in earnest.
-After growing tired of being asked to repeat the band name or if the band played Christian rock, the band changed their name to "Morningbell", inspired by Radiohead's Kid Aalbum, a favorite of the members.
+After growing tired of being asked to repeat the band name or if the band played Christian rock, the band changed their name to "Morningbell", inspired by Radiohead's Kid A album, a favorite of the members.